ysdhimself/google-AI-hackathon/README.md

     <li>Run the backend Python scripts to start the email assistant.</li>
     <li>Access the chat interface through the provided URL to start interacting with the assistant.</li>
 </ol>

-<h2>Contribution Guidelines</h2>
-<p>Contributions to this project are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-Be sure to follow the project's coding conventions and guidelines.</p>

 <h2>License</h2>
 <p>This project is licensed under the <a href="LICENSE">Apache-2.0 license</a>.</p>